oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

     ```
     *Note that the Indentation from the code you copied should be similar to the one we have in the screenshot below*

 3. Review the shorthand code.
-How many tables will be created and how are they related?
+You can see how Numerous tables are created and how they are related.
 What types of columns and constraints will be created for the tables?
-Note that the **Help** button provides details on the shorthand syntax along with several examples of its usage.
+Note that the **Help** button details the shorthand syntax and several examples of its usage.

     When ready, in the Quick SQL (left pane) toolbar, click **Review and Run**.

    ![Generate SQL1](./images/generate-sql1.png " ")

-4. Review the SQL that is generated in the right-hand pane, then for Script Name enter **Employee Department Details**, and click **Run**.
+4. Review the SQL generated in the right-hand pane, then for Script Name, enter **Employee Department Details**, and click **Run**.

    ![Generated SQL1](images/save-sql-scripts1.png " ")